Kitware/CMake/Tests/RunCMake/CPack/README.txt

         is later changed automatically depending on the generator so expected package content can be written only once per test for all generators.

+- EXPECTED_FILE_PACKAGING_PREFIX and
+  EXPECTED_FILE_<file_number_starting_with_1>_PACKAGING_PREFIX variables can be set to explicitly specified CPACK_PACKAGING_PREFIX value.
+By default this variable does not need to be set as it is implicitly set to package generator specific prefix.

 Optional verification phase is generator specific and is optionaly executed.
 This phase is executed if '<test_name>/VerifyResult.cmake' script exists.